- 22 Nov 2022

 - Create the table - Once you’ve selected your desired settings, click “Create table”.
 It’s a good idea to check that the functionality of the table matches your expectations.
 If you need to adjust any parameters of this synced destination table, then click the drop-down next to the table’s name and select the “Update sync configuration” option.

-We cover dependencies and best practice considerations in a separate article.
+We cover these limitations in more detail as well as dependencies and best practice considerations in a separate article.

 How often does synced information update?